gwu-libraries/python-camp/_sources/glossary.md

         print(my_info['job_title'])     # Prints "Librarian"

+documentation

+    Human-readable text that explains how a program or a part of a program is intended to work and/or the rationale for a particular choice made by the programmer.
+Some documentation resides in separate files from the program itself; an example of this kind of documentation is found on Python docs [website](https://docs.python.org/3/).
+Other documentation is mixed in with the program code.
+Such documentation is usually offset by particular characters that tell the computer running this code to ignore the documentation itself.
+In Python, to include documentation within our code we either prefix a line with a hashtag (`#`) or enclose multiple lines within triple quotes (`'''`).

 dot notation

     When an {term}`instance` of a Python {term}`type` (or {term}`class`) has {term}`attributes` or {term}`method`s, we use dot notation to access the attributes/methods.
 For instance, a {term}`list` has an `append()` method, so for a given list `my_list`, we can write `my_list.append(3)` (to add the integer `3` to the end of the list).

+exception

+    An error message in Python arising from a problem in the logic of the code or its inputs.
+As opposed to a syntax error, which will always cause code to fail, an exception is Python's way of saying, "this code might run, EXCEPT not in this case."

 double equals sign